 Explore post-high school options, including college, the military and vocational training as well as application deadlines, scholarship and grant opportunities in our College Ready, Career Prepared guide.

 Valarie Edwards is the assistant editor for Fostering Families Today.
 She and her sisters spent nearly a dozen years in foster care.
-Edwards is an alum of UC Berkeley’s Graduate School of Journalism.
-Originally from the Bronx, she now makes her home in the Phoenix metro area.
+Nominated for an Emmy and the recipient of numerous journalism awards, Edwards is an alum of UC Berkeley’s Graduate School of Journalism.